Stavanger Travel Guide

 Stavanger, Norway © Gary Bembridge

-Several low-cost airlines regularly serve Stavanger's Sola Airport making it a popular entry-point for travellers to Norway.
+Several low-cost airlines regularly serve Stavanger Airport, making it a popular entry point for travellers to Norway.
 Situated on the west coast of Norway, Stavanger is within easy reach of Bergen and the famous fjordlands.